 The Strasburg Rail Road is a real, operating steam railroad.
 The primary difference between this railroad and modern day trains is that Strasburg Rail Road trains are pulled by larger-than-life steam locomotives, and passengers ride in authentically restored, turn-of-the-century wooden rail cars.

 All regular train rides are 45-minutes round-trip.
-This includes special ticket types such as Wine & Cheese and themed Dinner Trains.
+This includes special ticketed events such as the Wine & Cheese experience.

 Today’s railroad network began as a system of smaller railroads, serving specific purposes within various communities and industrial centers.
 As industrial America developed, so did the hub-and-spoke railroad system, with longer routes providing vital connections from coast to coast.
 Despite the advent of these longer railroad companies, today’s short lines continue to play an important economic role within the communities they serve, providing what’s known as the “first mile/last mile” connection where commodities are shipped and/or received.
 While short lines may vary widely in length, they represent the small businesses of railroading.